Section 1: Installation and setup

 Step 3: Configuring the MTi

 The first step is to configure the MTi.
-Open the Output Configuration window (button with the lightning icon).
+Open the Device Settings window ().
+The Output Configuration tab will be open:

 In this step-through, the settings of the MTi other than the output configuration will not be changed.
-It is however possible to review the calibration parameters and test results.
-In the header, it also shows the hardware ID, Firmware Revision and MTi information.
+It is however possible to review the calibration parameters, configure synchronization options, or modify filter settings.
+In the header of the window, it also shows the hardware ID, Firmware Revision and other MTi information.

 Step 4: Recording data

 First check if you receive data.
-Open for example the 3D graph and the inertial data graph.
+Open for example the 3D view () and the inertial data graph ().
+You should see live graphical representations of your MTi's data outputs:

 There should be a blinking status shown in the bottom right corner: